After your account is enabled, you can access your analytics by logging in at at http://www.google.com/analytics/.

 - video_complete: The video_complete metric is recorded when a video finishes.
 It may be used as a rough approximating of videos that have been watched in their entirety, but does not account for user behavior such as skipping ahead in a video.

-- video_progress_25: The video_progress_25 metric is recorded when a video is watched one-quarter of the way through.
+- video_progress_25: The video_progress_25 metric is recorded when one-quarter of the video is consumed.

-- video_progress_50: The video_progress_50 metric is recorded when a video is watched halfway through.
+- video_progress_50: The video_progress_50 metric is recorded when one-half of the video is consumed.

 - video_avgviewed: The video_avgviewed metric records how long a given user watches a given video, to create an overall average view time.
 The event label for this metric will display the video title plus the first 5 characters of the file key (in order to preserve uniqueness in case a given video’s title is a the same as another video.)